r-lib/fastmap/README.md

 The usual way of doing this in R is to use environments..
 However, this method is problematic when using a large set of keys or randomly-generated keys, because each time you use a key or even check for the existence of a key using `exists()`, that key is interned as a symbol and stored in the R symbol table, which is never garbage-collected.
 This means that every time you use a new key -- whether it is to store an object or just check whether the key exists in the environment, R leaks a little memory.
 If you have a relatively small, fixed set of keys, or if your R process is a short-running process, this may not be a problem.
 But if you have a long-running R process that uses random keys, then the memory leakage may be problematic.

 **fastmap** solves this problem by storing the keys as C++ `std::string` objects, and so it does not use the R symbol table at all.
 The values are stored in a list so that R knows not to garbage-collect them.
-In C++, fastmap uses a `std::map` to map from the keys to indices in the list of values.
+In C++, fastmap uses a `std::unordered_map` to map from the keys to indices in the list of values.

 ## Installation